 College of the Canyons serves as a gateway to higher education, professional training and, by extension, opportunity.
-More than 200,000 people have attended the college since it opened in 1969.
-Thousands have graduated, and many students have returned to pursue their professional careers.
+An estimated 300,000 people have attended the college since 1969.
+Many thousands have graduated, moved on to four-year universities and pursued successful careers.
+In a testament to students' experiences here, as well as the skills and knowledge gained, many have found their way back.
 Nearly half of the college's staff members were once students here.

-The college's commitment to excellence is a tradition reflected by its innovative, results-oriented leadership.
-As the next chapters of the college's history are written, the outstanding foundation that has been laid will be further built upon, and the institution will continue to uphold the ideals of education and contribute to the development of our vibrant, thriving community for generations to come.
+College of the Canyons' commitment to excellence is a tradition instilled by its innovative, results-oriented leadership.
+As the next chapters of its history are written, the outstanding foundation that has been laid will support future progress and achievements - and the college will continue to uphold the ideals of educational excellence while contributing to a vibrant, thriving community for many generations to come.